Use Autojump Advanced Navigation in Linux Examples: Best 4 Steps

 # sudo apt install autojump -y

 On RHEL-based distros like Centos, AlmaLinux, and Rocky Linux, you must enable the Epel repository and then install autojump.
-To do this, run the following commands:
+To Install and Use Autojump Advanced Navigation in Linux Examples, run the following commands:

 # sudo dnf update -y && sudo dnf upgrade -y